2gatherproject/decentralized-social-apps-guide/README.md

 * [Cockroach DB](https://github.com/cockroachdb/cockroach) - Distributed SQL DB, which is written in Go and can be compiled to WASM to run on devices
 * [FoundationDB](https://github.com/apple/foundationdb) - The open source, distributed, transactional key-value store from Apple.
 * [FlockDB](https://github.com/twitter-archive/flockdb) - Distributed graph database in Scala
+* [Fluree](https://github.com/fluree/db) - Fluree is an immutable, temporal, ledger-backed semantic graph database that has a cloud-native architecture.
+It supports a "Data Defending Itself" authorization strategy.
+(See more below under concepts.)
+There is a build that [runs in the browser](https://github.com/fluree/fluree-react).
 * [Gun](https://github.com/amark/gun) - P2P browser-based graph database.
 See also above
 * [JanusGraph](https://github.com/JanusGraph/janusgraph) - Distributed graph database in Java
 * [mvSQLite](https://github.com/losfair/mvsqlite) - Distributed SQLite that runs on top of FoundationDB.